-The proposed Single-Use Plastic Bag Ban Ordinance ("Proposed Ordinance") would regulate the use of paper and plastic carryout bags within the geographical limits of unincorporated Santa Barbara County.
+The proposed Single-Use Plastic Bag Ban Ordinance ("Proposed Ordinance") would regulate the use of paper and plasticsingle-use carryout bags within the geographical limits of unincorporated Santa Barbara County.
 The geographical limits of unincorporated Santa Barbara County are referred to as the "Study Area" in this Environmental Impact Report (EIR).
-The Proposed Ordinance, which is similar to the model ordinance considered in the Final EIR prepared by BEACON and completed in May 2013 (see Section 1.0, Introduction, for further discussion of the BEACON model ordinance and associated EIR), (1) prohibits the free distribution of single-use carryout paper and plastic bags; and (2) requires retail establishments to charge customers for paper bags at the point of sale.
+The Proposed Ordinance, which is similar to the model ordinance considered in the Final EIR prepared by BEACON and completed in May 2013 (see Section 1.0, Introduction, for further discussion of the BEACON model ordinance and associated EIR), (1) prohibits the free distribution of single-use carryout paper and plastic bags by retail establishments covered by the ordinanceby stores; and (2) requires these retail establishments to charge customers for paper bags at the point of sale.
 Regulated retail establishments would be allowed to sell reusable bags or distribute them free of charge.
 The Proposed Ordinance sets the minimum charge for recyclable paper bags at ten cents (\$0.10).
-Plastic carryout bags are defined in the Proposed Ordinance as any bag made predominately of plastic derived from either petroleum or biologically-based sources, such as corn or other plant sources, which is provided to a customer at the point of sale.
+Plastic Single-use carryout bags are defined in the Proposed Ordinance as any bag made of plastic, paper, or other material that is provided by a store to a customer at the point of sale and that is not a recycled paper bag or a reusable grocery bag any bag made predominately of plastic derived from either petroleum orbiologically-based sources, such as corn or other plant sources, which is provided to a customerat the point of sale.
 Regulated bags would not include reusable bags, produce bags, or product bags (as defined).